Distributed Set-Based Observers Using Diffusion Strategies: Distributed Strip-based Diffusion Observer

-The determinants of the $m_i - 1$ largest principal minors of \eqref{eq:hes} are negatives.
-Thus, the extremum in \eqref{eq:w} is a minimum point, which concludes the proof. $\Box$ \end{proof} After presenting our distributed set-membership approach using a diffusion strategy.
-We present our interval-based diffusion observer.
+The $m - 1$ largest principal minors of \eqref{eq:hes} are negatives because $\alpha_r$ is positive $\forall \, r=1,\dots,m$.
+Thus, the extremum in \eqref{eq:w} is a minimum point, which concludes the proof. \end{proof} After presenting our distributed strip-based approach using the diffusion strategy, we present our set-propagation diffusion observer.